Flag versions of quiver Grassmannians for Dynkin quivers have no odd cohomology: Introduction

 The fibers of $\pi$ have an explicit geometric description: they are flag versions of quiver Grassmannians for complete flag types.
 However, all the methods of the present paper work well for non-complete flags.
 So we will also allow non-complete flags below.

 Let $\Gamma=(I, H)$ be a quiver, where $I$ and $H$ are the sets of its vertices and arrows respectively.
-Fix an increasing sequence of dimension vectors ${\bfv=(\bfv_1,\ldots,\bfv_d)}$ and set $v=\bfv_d$.
-Let $\bfV$ be a representation of $\Gamma$ of dimension $v$.
+Fix an increasing sequence ${\bfv=(\bfv_1,\ldots,\bfv_d)}$ of dimension vectors and set $v=\bfv_d$.
+Let $\bfV$ be a representation of $\Gamma$ with dimension vector $v$.
 A flag version of the quiver Grassmannian is the following variety: